How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 Alternative Pricing Approaches

-• Flat trading-partner tiers
+• Flat trading-partner tiers (unlimited partners up to certain volume)

 • Data-volume (character-based) billing